 New Zealand is a country with a low incidence of money laundering, as it is not a large regional financial center.
 However, Anti-Money Laundering (AML) experts state that any economic activity may lead to money laundering.
 Therefore, individuals and institutions must take the necessary measures against money laundering and terrorist financing crimes.

-Apart from that, most of the money laundering activities in New Zealand are carried out by local gangs from Asia.
+Apart from that, local gangs from Asia carry out most of the money laundering activities in New Zealand.
 Drugs and fraudulent activities are among the crimes represented.
 The New Zealand government has taken severe precautions to prevent money laundering.
 All financial and non-financial institutions in the country are obliged to comply with Anti-Money Laundering regulations.

 AML Laws and Regulations in New Zealand

-Banks, financial markets, investment firms, investment management companies, and lawyers are regulated institutions in New Zealand.
-Certain authorities regulate financial and non-financial institutions.
-Local regulatory authorities in New Zealand and the main government officials responsible for investigating and prosecuting criminal offenses related to money laundering are as follows:
+Regulatory institutions in New Zealand oversee a range of entities, including banks, financial markets, investment firms, investment management companies, and legal professionals.
+These institutions are regulated by different authorities, and there are local regulatory bodies responsible for overseeing various aspects of compliance.
+The primary government officials responsible for investigating and prosecuting criminal activities related to money laundering are as follows:

 - The Reserve Bank of New Zealand (RBNZ): RBNZ oversees banks, life insurers, and non-bank deposit takers.

 - The Financial Markets Authority (FMA): FMA is responsible for regulating financial service providers, which includes issuers of securities, licensed supervisors, derivatives issuers and dealers, fund managers, brokers, custodians, financial advisers, peer-to-peer lenders, and equity crowdfunding platforms.